Frequently Asked Questions - Adopters

 Q. Do I need to pay an adoption fee?

-A. Yes, you will be required to pay an adoption fee.
-You will be advised how much, depending on the age of the dog.
+A. Yes, you will be required to pay an adoption contribution.
+The contribution is on the applcation form and is dependant on the age of the dog.
 This enables us to carry on doing what we do.

 Q. Will I need to travel to pick up my dog?